dansanderson/mega65-welcome-guide/video-display-compatibility.md

 ## VGA

 If you connect the VGA output to a vintage VGA CRT monitor, you will have a good time.
 The VGA signal and the expected aspect ratio go well together.
+The MEGA65 outputs a VGA image with a 31 kHz horizontal scan rate.

 ![MEGA65 connected to an NEC VGA CRT monitor](photos/display_vga.png)